Kothapalli Jayashankar: Telangana movement

 As a young student of intermediate, Jayashankar walked out of his class in protest against state reorganisation in 1952.
 He also started in a bus to participate in the 1952 Mulkhi Agitation.
 In 1962, he was part of a campaign which rocked the region.
 He joined the movement for a separate Telangana state in 1952, when he was a student leader.

 As a lecturer, in 1968, he participated in the revived agitation.
 He carried out his struggle for Telangana through research and academic studies, and by educating people on the cause.
 He is known as the original Telangana ideologue.
 He led several agitations since 1962, transforming into a mass movement after the 1969 agitation.

 He was associated with the Telangana movement efforts to obtain statehood for Telangana since 1952, stating with Non-Mulki go back and Idli Sambar go back movement.
 He wanted the "Puri Muttor" to populate the lands of Telangana.
-In 1969 Jayashankar formed a strong team with about ten members, in consultation with Prof. Rawada Satyannaraya, to contribute as intellectuals during the fight for Telangana and not be Silent Spectators any more.
+In 1969 Jayashankar formed a ten-member team, in consultation with Prof. Rawada Satyannaraya, to contribute as intellectuals during the fight for Telangana and not be Silent Spectators any more.
 These included Prof. Anand Rao Thota, Prof. Parmaji and Prof. Sreedhara Swamy.
 Swamy was Jayashanker's childhood classmate and friend; both of them studied in Warangal, and did MA together at Benaras Hindu University.
-Swamy was very active during the formation of Telangana State and was awarded the "Uttama Vidya Vetha" by Hon'ble Chief Minister, Telangana, Sri.
+Swamy was active during the formation of Telangana State and was awarded the "Uttama Vidya Vetha" by Hon'ble Chief Minister, Telangana, Sri.
 KCR during the first anniversary celebration of the formation of Telangana for his contributions as a teacher for Telangana.

 Prof. Jayashankar then started Telangana Janasabha.
 It was banned by the Indian government.
 He authored many articles and research papers, in English and Telugu, on various aspects of the Telangana problem.